bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/01-extract-text-webpack-plugin.md

-# Extracting texts
+# Extracting Text

-We introduced two loaders earlier - `style-loader` and `css-loader` - that work in build a project's css into the js package.
+We introduced two loaders earlier - `style-loader` and `css-loader` - that work in build a project's css into the JS package.
 That has a lot of benefits for development but for running in a end users computer, loading content over a normal internet connection can be improved or optimized.

-The __ExtractTextWebpackPlugin__ extracts the source of modules affected by it into a file separate from the javascript.
+The __ExtractTextWebpackPlugin__ extracts the source of modules affected by it into a file separate from the JavaScript.
 Most often you will see this used for extracting css handled by `css-loader` into a css file separate from the js files output by webpack.
-The built app can have this css loaded in a page at the same time and before the js so any server rendered content in the page can be styled as desired while the js loads.
+The built app can have this css loaded in a page before the js, so any server rendered content in the page can be styled as desired while the js loads.

 ---